 The distribution networks in the NEM are subject to the AER's STPIS and are also often subject to a jurisdictional service standard.
 The aim of such schemes is to provide incentives on the distributors to maintain and improve service performance, and to ensure that benefits to consumers likely to result from the scheme are sufficient to warrant any reward or penalty under the scheme for the distributor.
-To implement an incentive scheme it is necessary to measure the reliability provided by the distributor subject to the scheme.
+To implement an incentive scheme it is necessary to measure the reliability provided by the distributor's network subject to the scheme.

 When considering the reliability provided by a distributor it is usual to consider the performance of the network under normal operating conditions.
-This means that, when implementing an incentive scheme, it would be common to remove interruptions that are associated with exclusions (as defined in section 4.1) and major event days.
+More specifically, when implementing an incentive scheme, it is common to remove interruptions that are associated with exclusions (as defined in section 4.1) and major event days.
 Interruptions associated with exclusions would be removed because these events cannot be influenced by the distributor.
 Similarly, the interruptions on major event days are generally regarded as outliers and not representative of the underlying performance of the distributor.

-Planned outages are not currently included in economic incentive schemes.
+Planned interruptions are generally not included in current economic incentive schemes.
 This is because the guaranteed service level (GSL) payments for not meeting the minimum notice period are expected to compensate the affected customers.

-4.3.2 Reporting and bench-marking
+4.3.2 Reporting and benchmarking